 - 1. Applications will be placed in convenient areas for student access.
-This includes the college student services, nursing department, and online from the college website. - 2.
+This includes the college student services, nursing department, and on the college website. - 2.
 Application Packets will be available to any and all interested students. - 3.
-Student selection will be prior to the semester of graduation of the current VN class.

-- 4. Only completed applications will be considered.
+Only completed applications will be considered.
 Completed applications will consist of the following: - a.
-A completed application forms. - b.
+A completed application form. - b.
 Proof of assessment testing and/or successful completion of English 100 or English 101 and Math 095. - c.
 Official transcripts and, if necessary, foreign transcript evaluation for 12th grade equivalency by an outside agency. - d.
-Three letters of recommendation from a former instructor, supervisor, and a person in a healthcare-related field. - e.
-An essay selected by the Associated Dean and Faculty of the VN Nursing Program, to be written on an assigned day at Palo Verde College, date and time to be announced. - f.
-Completion of a standardized entry exam, chosen by the Associated Dean of the VN Nursing Program.
-Date and time to be announced. - g.
-Completion of the interview by a panel of experts in Nursing, education, Nursing education, leadership, and clinical expertise. - 5.
-The sole exception to the completed application will be official transcripts that have not arrived at the department, or, the official foreign transcript evaluation is not complete. - a.
-The student must show proof the transcript or evaluation has been requested within two weeks of the opening of the application process. - b.
-Students selected under these circumstances will sign a letter of understanding; if the transcripts are not appropriate, the student's acceptance will be withdrawn, and the student will not be eligible to continue in the program. - c.
-Students with inadequate transcripts may reapply for a future class when the transcripts meet the regulations set forth by the Board of Vocational Nursing and Psychiatric Technicians (BVNPT). - 6.
+Transcript evaluation form. - e.
+Three letters of recommendation from a former instructor, supervisor, and a person in a healthcare-related field. - f.
+Completion of TEAS exam with a result of 50% or above. - 4.
 Students with misdemeanor or felony convictions will not be discriminated against but will be counseled in reference to the BVNPT process to evaluate the graduate's application for licensure. - a.
 Students will sign a form indicating they have received and understand the BVNPT's policy on prior convictions and the pending licensee's obligations. - b.
-A letter of understanding will be signed, indicating the students has been informed by the professor that the BVNPT is under no obligation to clear the conviction and the student may be denied licensure only after successful completion of the program and passing of the licensing examination: NCLEX-PN. - 7.
-Once accepted, the student is obligated to attend any mandatory pre-program meetings, interviews, and/or nursing program activities (on or off campus).
+A letter of understanding will be signed, indicating the students has been informed by the professor that the BVNPT is under no obligation to clear the conviction and the student may be denied licensure only after successful completion of the program and passing of the licensing examination: NCLEX-PN. - 5.
+Once accepted, the student is obligated to attend any mandatory pre-program meetings, interviews, and/or nursing program activities (on or off campus). - 6.
+If the student is accepted on a conditional basis (completion of pre-requisite courses, or readmission to the program), the student is required to meet with the Associate Dean of Nursing and Allied Health on a weekly basis until the conditions are met.
+At any time, the student does not meet the conditional requirements or does not meet with the Associate Dean as agreed upon, they will be subject to dismissal from the program.